vincenttu/tplinkusa-outdoor/source/use_case/uc_remote_camera.rst

     :align: center

 .. note::
-	Please reference the `How to calculate the wireless range`_ for requirements of the equipment each way.
+	Please reference the :doc:`/wireless_range` for requirements of the equipment each way.
 When doubt, use a pair of the same CPE to build a wireless bridge for the best performance.

-.. _How to calculate the wireless range: wireless_range.html

 On the camera
 ----------------------------------------